 Infraction Minimum Maximum Threat, Bomb ■ Mandatory TMT Threatening to cause harm using a bomb, dynamite, explosive, or arson-causing device.
-(A.R.S. § 13-2911) Short Term Suspension Expulsion Threat, Chemical or Biological • Mandatory TMT Threatening to cause harm using dangerous chemicals or biological agents.
-(A.R.S. § 13-2911) Short Term Suspension Expulsion Threat, Other Mandatory TMT The incident cannot be coded in one of the above categories but did involve a school threat.
-This includes Death Threats.
-(A.R.S. § 13-2911) Alternate Consequences Expulsion Threatening/Intimidating Behavior ● Possible TMT When a person indicates by word or conduct, the intent to cause physical injury or serious damage to a person or their property.
+(A.R.S. § 13-2911) Short Term Suspension Expulsion Threat, Chemical or Biological Short Term Suspension Expulsion Threat, Other Alternate Consequences Expulsion Threatening/Intimidating Behavior ■ Possible TMT When a person indicates by word or conduct, the intent to cause physical injury or serious damage to a person or their property.
 Repeated acts of threatening, intimidating behavior shall be considered Bullying.
 See page 10 (A.R.S. §13-1202) Alternate Consequences Expulsion Tobacco (Use/Possession OR Distribution/Sale) Includes use, possession of tobacco products of any kind smoke or smokeless on District property, at a District-sponsored event, or on District-sponsored transportation. (i.e., cigarettes, cigars, dip, chew, snuff, twist, etc.) THIS DOES NOT INCLUDE VAPE PENS.
 (A.R.S. § 36-798.03) NOTE: Possession by any person of tobacco products on K-12 public, charter or private school grounds, buildings, parking lots, playing fields and vehicles, and at off-campus school-sponsored events, is a criminal offense.
 Short Term Suspension Long Term Suspension Trespass/Loiter When a person enters upon, or in, school property without legal justification or without the implied or actual permission of the administration, or when a person is intentionally present on school grounds, after a reasonable request to leave, does not have any specific reason for being there, or does not have written permission to be there from anyone authorized to grant permission.
 (A.R.S.
 13-2905) Alternate Consequences Long Term Suspension Unauthorized Absence/Truancy/Leaving Campus without Authorization An unexcused absence for at least one class period during the school day or when a student is absent from school during the hours school is in session, unless excused pursuant to.
 Also known as ditching or skipping class/school.
 Dysart schools are closed campuses which means that students must remain on the school campus, attend all assigned classes and lunch periods unless otherwise authorized by school administration.
 (A.R.S. § 15-802) See page 7 Alternate Consequences Short Term Suspension Vandalism/Destruction of Property (Personal/School) The willful act of defacing or destroying any building, fixture, vegetation or property (personal or school) either intentionally or unintentionally.
 Alternate Consequences/ Restitution Expulsion/ Restitution Vehicle Violations Includes improper driving, operation, or parking of a vehicle on school District property without permission, parking in prohibited areas, and/or improper driving to or from campus.
 Loss of Parking Privileges Short Term Suspension Verbal Abuse/Profanity/Obscenity The use of profanity, swearing or any derogatory language written or stated publicly.
-Alternate Consequences Short Tem Suspension

-Verbal Abuse/Profanity/Obscenity to an Adult Possible TMT The use of profanity, swearing or any derogatory language written or stated publicly to a A.R.S. §15-507) Alternate Consequences Long Term Suspension
+Alternate Consequences Short Tem Suspension Verbal Abuse/Profanity/Obscenity to an Adult ■ Possible TMT The use of profanity, swearing or any derogatory language written or stated publicly to an adult.
+(A.R.S. §15-507) Alternate Consequences Long Term Suspension